-2.2 P2P-cloud
+B. P2P-cloud

-A P2P-cloud comprises a set of commodity hosts, including Internet of Things boards, laptops and PCs, connected via a wireless communication platform as depicted in Fig. 1.
+A P2P-cloud constitutes of a number of vicinities, each comprises a set of commodity hosts, including Internet of Things boards, laptops and PCs, connected via a wireless communication platform as depicted in Figure 1.
 The main goal of P2P-cloud is to take advantage of distributed datacenter hosts as well as exploiting the commodity hardware of community networks.